History (HISTRY)

 PREREQ: SOPHOMORE STANDING OR CONSENT OF INSTRUCTOR

-HISTRY 324 AMERICAN INDIAN HISTORY 3 Units
+HISTRY 324 INDIGENOUS HISTORY OF THE UNITED STATES 3 Units

 HISTRY 329 U.S. IMMIGRATION: HISTORY, LAW, AND POLITICS 3 Units